A general polynomial emulator for cosmology via moment projection: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Philip Bull and Jens Chluba for their helpful comments.
+The reviewer's thoughtful and constructive feedback has greatly strengthened the manuscript and improved the demonstration of {\sc MomentEmu}, particularly in its application to CMB power spectra.
 Thanks also to Davide Piras and Alessio Spurio Mancini for clarifying the training time for \textsc{CosmoPower}.
 The results were obtained as part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 948764).
 The author also acknowledges support from the RadioForegroundsPlus project HORIZON-CL4-2023-SPACE-01, GA 101135036.